AlikJoke/KDLQ/README.md

 3. Timestamp (```KDLQ_OrigTs```).

 ## Examples of usage
-For examples of library usage, see the Java-doc for ```ru.joke.kdlq.impl.ConfigurableKDLQMessageConsumer```, as well as in tests.
+For examples of library usage, see the Java-doc for ```ru.joke.kdlq.internal.consumers.ConfigurableKDLQMessageConsumer```, as well as in tests.